CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 - Unaffected by Magic assists (as no Magic Resource is consumed)
 - Resource Requirement: 0

-## Governing Core Skill

-A governing core skill is used for instances when a character over exerts themselves with their magic too far or is trying to rapidly regain Magic Resource.

-* Magic that rely on the body to produce Magic Resource (such as Fallen's Fellcraft) use Endurance as their governing core skill.
-* Magic that relies on the mind or spirit to produce Magic Resource (such as Fallen's Runecraft or Miracles) use Willpower as their governing core skill.

 ## Magic Range

-The Range type for non cantrip ranged attacks changes depending on the user's skill level.
+The Range type for non cantrip ranged attacks changes depending on the user's skill level unless specified otherwise.

 | Skill level |  Range Type  |
 | :---------: | :----------: |